Skip to main content

 Transactional API Integration & SMTP Routing

 Route the compiled HTML payload through a transactional provider.
-Validate environment variables at build time to prevent runtime configuration drift.
+Validate environment variables at startup to prevent runtime configuration drift.

 import { z } from 'zod';